 I’m just over 50, the official age for obtaining a retirement visa in Thailand.
 However, I’m not ready to retire yet, as I still want to lead a very active life for many years to come.
 And I have vibrant young children who also want an exciting, active and challenging life.
 No sleepy retirement village for us!

 I’ve discovered that I can live a comfortable, stress-free life in Chiang Mai and use my home in the country (just 30 minutes outside the city) as my base of operations.

 I’m originally from South Africa, but spent nearly all of my professional life in Europe as an independent business consultant, initially for large multinational corporations and then for small businesses and start-ups.
 Life is relatively easy in the corporate world, and the pay is usually quite good – but it’s very time-consuming, with little time to spare for a personal or family life, and it can often be quite boring.

-I built a good reputation as a consultant with integrity; someone who could advise on cost-effective (not necessarily the ‘cheapest’) strategies that would provide the best returns on investment.
+I built a good reputation as a consultant-with-integrity; someone who could advise on cost-effective (but not necessarily the ‘cheapest’) strategies that would provide the best returns on investment.
 I give you all the facts, not just the positive angles often used by less scrupulous consultants just wanting to sell you their services.

 I take complaints seriously, and if I think that what I offer isn’t the right fit for you or not something you really want then I’d rather not advise you at all.
 I also don’t hype and embellish the value of our products and services, because I prefer you to think carefully about every aspect that might be relevant to you; and then when you make your decision to engage my services, you will be delighted with the results.
 Not only that, you will be more inclined to refer me to your friends and colleagues.
 So, for me, it’s a win-win approach to doing business, namely: satisfied customers, no wasted time.